DevMountain/Timeline/README.md

 1. Add a new `PostController` class file.
 2. Add a `sharedController` singleton property.
-3. Add a `saveContext` function that saves the `Stack`'s `managedObjectContext`.
+3. Add a `posts` property.
 4. Add a `createPost` function that takes an image parameter as a `UIImage` and a caption as a `String`.
-5. Implement the `createPost` function to initialize a `Post` with the image and a `Comment` with the caption text and save the context.
+5. Implement the `createPost` function to initialize a `Post` with the image and a `Comment` with the caption text.
 6. Add a `addCommentToPost` function that takes a `text` parameter as a `String`, and a `Post` parameter.
-7. Implement the `addCommentToPost` function to call the appropriate `Comment` initializer and save the context.
+7. Implement the `addCommentToPost` function to call the appropriate `Comment` initializer and adds the comment to the appropriate post.

 ### Wire Up Views